Laiteux/Milky/README.md

 ```csharp
 Milky.Authentication.Authenticate("ExampleKey");
 ```
-Please check if the method returns true before doing anything, because otherwise every call to a Milky method will print an error message in console, and also won't even work.
+Please check if the method returns true before doing anything else, otherwise every call to a Milky method will print an error message in console and won't process.

 ### User Input

-To make a user choose his settings, there are 3 built-in methods you need to know.
+To make a user choose settings, there are 3 built-in methods you need to know.

 #### To ask the user for a String input